 - ii) suspicions or allegations of fraud

-- Document and reinforce independence of risk advisory professional from management as part of the Charter.
+- Document and reinforce the independence of risk advisory professionals from management as part of the Charter.

 - Allocate resources for the assessment of fraud risks where necessary.